- What is tone of voice?

 Good writing follows a number of basic principles – such as keeping sentences manageable, avoiding jargon and structuring a communication with the reader in mind.
 Tone of voice goes a step further.
 It overlays good writing with personality – using various language techniques to convey personality traits through words.

 When you write well, your communications are interesting and easy for your reader to understand.
-But when you communicate with a brand-aligned tone of voice, you convey what your organisation is like to work with and what kind of relationship your customers might have with you, making your communications even more powerful.
+But when your communications are all aligned to your brand, you convey what your organisation is like to work with and what kind of relationship your customers might have with you, making your communications even more powerful.

 How is Wordtree different?

 Our team is made up of people who have both brand consultancy and writing skills.
 We understand corporate environments and know how to get your teams on board with and excited about a new approach to language.
-Our founder Liz is regarded as an expert in tone of voice and is the author of the first tone of voice book to market: Brand Language: Tone of Voice the Wordtree Way®.
+Our founder Liz is regarded as an expert in tone of voice and is the author of the first tone of voice book to market.

 Why isn’t my tone of voice working?